Editor in chief : Emma Coonan, University of East Anglia, Norwich.

-Liz is the Communications and Social Media Officer at the Bodleian Libraries as well as Librarian for the University Museum and Special Collections Services, University of Reading.
-Her research interests include digital literacy, digital humanities, 17th-century book bindings and library history.
+Liz is the Web & Digital Media Manager at the Bodleian Libraries.
+Her research interests include digital literacy, digital humanities, 17th-century book bindings and library .
 Follow her on Twitter.

 The Editorial Board is made up of the Editorial Team and in addition:

 Chair: Jane Secker, London School of Economics and Political Science.